igadmg/heap/Readme.md

       think about these as a consumer of the library).
     - You need to define dummy wrapper types if you want different heaps to use different ordering functions for the same underlying type.
+* Extensive tests and benchmarks confirming expected behavior and performance characteristics.

 ## Example with a built-in type that can be compared using <